tomrndom/osf-website/src/pages/about/board/index.md

     title: Gold Representative
   - company: Huawei
     description: >-
-      <p>Bill Ren holds an EMBA and Master Degree from PeKing University, and a
-      CS Bachelor Degree from Shanghai Jiaotong University.
-Since Joining Huawei in 2000，Bill served as an Intelligent Network Research and Development Engineer, Product Manager and Architect of India Branch, General Manager of Business OSS, Vice President of Network OSS, Vice President of Network OSS Strategy and MKT, Vice President of Solution MKTG, etc. We have accumulated rich experience in R&D, marketing and product management.</p>
+      Bill Ren holds an EMBA and Master Degree from PeKing University, and a CS Bachelor Degree from Shanghai Jiaotong University.
+Since Joining Huawei in 2000，Bill served as an Intelligent Network Research and Development Engineer, Product Manager and Architect of India Branch, General Manager of Business OSS, Vice President of Network OSS, Vice President of Network OSS Strategy and MKT, Vice President of Solution MKTG, etc. We have accumulated rich experience in R&D, marketing and product management.

-      <p>Mr. Ren Xudong（Bill Ren）serves as the General Manager of ICT
-      Infrastructure Open Source Business at Huawei Technologies Co.
+      Mr. Ren Xudong（Bill Ren）serves as the General Manager of ICT Infrastructure Open Source Business at Huawei Technologies Co.
 Ltd, and as the chief liaison officer of Huawei.
-In this role，he is fully responsible for responsible for the implementation of open source solutions for operators/enterprises in the network automation industry, using open source means to build industrial ecology, expand industrial space, build a healthy and harmonious industrial environment, and support the success of the company's business.</p>
+In this role，he is fully responsible for responsible for the implementation of open source solutions for operators/enterprises in the network automation industry, using open source means to build industrial ecology, expand industrial space, build a healthy and harmonious industrial environment, and support the success of the company's business
     name: Xudong Ren
     openStack: 'https://www.openstack.org/community/members/profile/124742'
     picture: /img/billren.jpg